RSE1982/beijing-air-quality/README.md

 | PyYAML               | Metadata generation            |
 | Streamlit            | Dashboard application          |

+## 🛠 Project Maintenance & Update Plan

+To ensure the long-term value of this project, future maintenance will include periodic model retraining when new data becomes available, extending the forecasting horizon, and monitoring prediction drift over time.

+The dashboard can be updated with live data ingestion, versioned model deployments, and improved performance using more efficient caching or incremental loading.

+A structured update cycle—data ingestion → cleaning → engineering → retraining → evaluation → dashboard release—ensures sustainable long-term operation.

 ## 🔚 Conclusion

 This project demonstrates that Beijing’s PM2.5 levels show:

 - Strong and consistent seasonal patterns, with winter pollution significantly higher
 - Clear spatial variation, reflecting urban density and geography
 - Meaningful relationships with meteorological variables, such as temperature inversions and low wind conditions
 - Predictability through machine learning, where lag-based models outperform baseline models
 - The dashboard transforms complex analysis into clear, interactive insights suitable for both technical and non-technical audiences.

 ## 🔮 Future Work & Learning Roadmap